 Within the past two decades, we’ve seen a huge shift in the balance of economic power.
 Countries that didn’t have a middle class 20 years ago have seen a rapid transformation from an agricultural economy to an industrial-based economy, so much so that a sizable percentage of the population now belongs to the middle class.

 How does that affect the social groups who have been able to benefit the most from the economic boom?
 How does that influence one’s identity when the change is so rapid?
-I want to explore that search for identity taking place in the suburbs surrounding Shanghai, Bangkok, Bangalore, Cairo, Moscow, Johannesburg, Sao Paolo, and Mexico City.
+Using a minimalist photography aesthetics, forgoing the fluff to focus on the essence of things, I want to explore that search for identity taking place in the suburbs surrounding Shanghai, Bangkok, Bangalore, Cairo, Moscow, Johannesburg, Sao Paolo, and Mexico City.

 By omitting geographical and national traces, I seek to create a strong visual narrative between these disarmingly similar landscapes.
 The similarities interest me more than the national and cultural differences.
 My intentions are to create a visual narrative that takes the viewer on the front lines of an emerging global movement.

 WHY I LOVE IT, by Aurélie

 I’ve worked with Martin Adolfsson a few times and loved his minimalist photography and his intellectual approach to his subjects.
 He’s very meticulous — he comes in with a clear idea of what he wants to achieve and does it!
 Both as an artist and as a human being, Martin questions what’s in front of him and is interested in the meaning behind the surface.
 He always wants to understand the ins and outs of the situation he finds himself in.

 His minimalist photography might seem simple at first glance, but it is anything but.
 Through seemingly straightforward images, his work raises thorny issues with no clear answers.